-If on the RELATE side, at the extreme you may be saying, "Let's just get along!
+If on the RELATE side, at the extreme, you may be saying, "Let's get along!
 Unity is all we need!
-I just want everyone to feel good about each other!"
+I want everyone to feel good about each other!"

-If you do not understand the Results and Relating Principle, you tend to stay with the side you feel more comfortable.
+If you do not understand and apply the Results and Relating Principle, you tend to stay with the side you feel more comfortable with.
 That is because you have developed and used that ability more than the other.

-If you continue that behavior you set up an oscillating pattern that is very unproductive for you and others.
+Suppose you continue that behavior.
+You set up an oscillating pattern that is unproductive for you and others.
 Take little steps and grow into new behavior.

 Balance or Proportion

-Too often people start talking about BALANCE between the two approaches, but that doesn't work well for the legitimate situations that call for the extremes.
-For example, you want to be all about "results" when it comes to safety.
-And, it is best to only relate in those times that people are really hurting, like a death in the family.
+Too often, people start talking about BALANCE between the two approaches, but that does not work well for legitimate situations that call for extremes.
+For example, you want to be all about "results" regarding safety.
+And it is best only to relate when people are hurting, like a death in the family.